 A great deal of work was completed during the summer of 2010, when the stage was removed to make way for new toilet and kitchen facilites, paid for with part of the very generous £75K grant from the Ringwould with Kingsdown Parish Council.
 A new central heating system was also installed to replace the ancient and inefficient old heaters.
 The Lower Hall was completely gutted as it suffered from damp.

 The results of the questionaire also gave the Trustees valuable information and 'proof of need', essential in efforts regarding grant applications.
-The Secretary, Jane Banks, was successful in obtaining a Grassroots Grant (March 2009) for nearly £5000 for new chairs, tables, crockery and cutlery, and also a Sandwich Deanery - Church in Society - Grant for £500 (September 2010) towards a hearing loop, which we hope will be installed in the near future.
+The Secretary, Jane Banks, was successful in obtaining a Grassroots Grant (March 2009) for nearly £5000 for new chairs, tables, crockery and cutlery, and also a Sandwich Deanery - Church in Society - Grant for £500 (September 2010) towards a hearing loop, which has been installed.
+We even have an iPod dock!
 Jane enlisted help from Helen Williams, and together they submitted an application for £1530 for a chair lift for the hall to the Dover Neighbourhood Forum Government 'participatory budgeting' scheme, but were unfortunately not successful (September 2010).
 However, their bid to the Colyer-Fergusson Charitable Trust (October 2010) through ACRE (Action with Communities in Rural Kent), was successful, and they managed to obtain £2500 towards refurbishing the Lower Hall (formerly the old school cloakrooms).
 This grant, with the balance being met by the hall and the Parish Council, provides a self-contained small meeting room for hire by the villagers with a toilet and coffee making facilities.
 The opening ceremony was held on Saturday 10th September 2011, and the tape was cut by the chair of the Parish Council, Patrick MacWilliam.
 Many people came to view the display of photographs of the village, (dating from about 1900 to the present day), and one resident even brought with her a souvenir programme from 1st April 1952, when the hall was opened as the village hall after its conversion from the village school.